 1. Akeneo PIM syncs the products with Magento 2.

-3.After order is placed – the order as well as the customer will be synced to M1.
-Yet the payment will be synced directly to the payment gateway.
+3.The order and customer information will be synced to M1 after an order is placed, while payment will be synced directly to the payment gateway.

 A. an email to a customer from M1 (when needed)

 B. a sync back to M2 – so that customer were able to see all the changes to the order in “My account”

 5. When a shipment is created in M1, it will be automatically synced to the shipping services, and the M2 order will also be updated to reflect the changes in the customer’s account.